Same-sex marriage in Vermont: Marriage legislation

 On January 26, 2006, Representative Mark Larson, a Democrat, introduced draft legislation to grant same-sex couples the right to marry and allow clergy to refuse to perform same-sex marriages if this would violate their religious beliefs.
 The bill failed in the General Assembly.
 In July 2007, legislative leaders created a commission to consider "Family Recognition and Protection".
-Its April 2008 report made no recommendations but detailed the differences between civil unions and marriage, including the terminology and rights and obligations associated with each status.
+Its April 2008 report made no recommendations but detailed the differences between civil unions and marriages, including the terminology and rights and obligations associated with each status.

-The Vermont Senate approved same-sex marriage legislation on March 23, 2009, and Governor Jim Douglas threatened to veto it.
+The Vermont Senate approved same-sex marriage legislation 26–4 on March 23, 2009, and Governor Jim Douglas threatened to veto it.
 On April 3, the House passed an amended version of the bill 94–52, several votes shy of a veto-proof two-thirds majority.
-On April 6, 2009, the Senate approved the amendments made by the House, and Governor Douglas vetoed the legislation as promised.
-On April 7, 2009, the Senate overrode the veto by a 23–5 vote and the House overrode it 100–49.

-The law went into effect on September 1, 2009.
-Vermont became the fifth state to afford legal recognition to same-sex marriages, though only three other states–Connecticut, Iowa and Massachusetts–did so without limitation.
+On April 6, the Senate approved the amendments made by the House, and Governor Douglas vetoed the legislation as promised.
+On April 7, the Senate overrode the veto by a 23–5 vote and the House overrode it 100–49.
+The law went into effect on September 1, 2009, making Vermont the third U.S. state to legalize same-sex marriages, after Connecticut, Iowa and Massachusetts.
 California as of that date only recognized same-sex marriages established between June 16 and November 5, 2008, when it was forced to stop issuing marriage licenses to same-sex couples by voter approval of Proposition 8.
-Vermont was the first state to establish the legal recognition of same-sex marriage by legislation rather than as the result of a court ruling.
-Since September 2009, the definition of marriage in the state of Vermont has been the following:
+Vermont was the first state to establish the legal recognition of same-sex marriage by legislation rather than as a result of a court ruling.

-The first same-sex couple to marry in Vermont were Bill Sullivan (né Slimback) and Bob Sullivan, who exchanged vows at the Moose Meadow Lodge in Waterburg one minute after midnight on September 1, with Justice of the Peace Greg Trulson officiating.
+The first same-sex couple to marry in Vermont were Bill Sullivan (né Slimback) and Bob Sullivan, who exchanged vows at the Moose Meadow Lodge in Waterbury one minute after midnight on September 1, with Justice of the Peace Greg Trulson officiating.
+Since September 2009, the definition of marriage in Vermont has been the following: